-Fiscal Year 2022 Compensation Actions
+Fiscal Year 2023 Compensation Actions

-Similar to the Company's actions in fiscal year 2021, on July 19, 2021, the Compensation Committee approved grants by the Company of shares of restricted stock and stock options to officers and employees of the Company.
+Similar to the Company's actions in fiscal year 2022, on July 18, 2022, the Compensation Committee approved grants by the Company of shares of restricted stock and stock options to officers and employees of the Company.

-With respect to the Named Executive Officers, Mr. Richardson received an award of 20,000 shares of restricted stock and 20,000 incentive stock options, Ms. Diddell received an award of 20,000 shares of restricted stock and 20,000 incentive stock options, Mr. Peloquin received an award of 10,000 shares of restricted stock and 9,000 incentive stock options, Mr. Ben received an award of 7,500 shares of restricted stock and 7,500 incentive stock options and Mr. Ruppert received an award of 10,000 shares of restricted stock and 5,000 incentive stock options.
+With respect to the Named Executive Officers, the Compensation Committee, in keeping with the compensation philosophy of encouraging the Company's Named Executive Officers to focus on long-term Company performance and further align the interest of such executive officers with the interests of our stockholders, approved the following equity award grants: Mr. Richardson received an award of 20,000 shares of restricted stock and 20,000 incentive stock options, Ms. Diddell received an award of 20,000 shares of restricted stock and 20,000 incentive stock options, Mr. Peloquin received an award of 10,000 incentive stock options, Mr. Ben received an award of 7,500 shares of restricted stock and 10,000 incentive stock options and Mr. Ruppert received an award of 10,000 incentive stock options.